United Democratic Party (Belize): Foundation and early history

+1983–present

-In late 1982 Aranda was removed as party leader and replaced by Curl Thompson, who in turn was replaced by former Liberal Party leader Manuel Esquivel following a convention.
-In December 1983 the UDP won Belize City Council elections and the following year they were victorious in the general elections, winning 21 of the 28 seats.
-However, they lost power in the 1989 elections, winning 13 seats to the PUP's 15.
+In late 1982, Aranda was removed as party leader and replaced by Curl Thompson, who would later be replaced by former Liberal Party leader Manuel Esquivel following a convention.
+In December 1983, the UDP won Belize City Council election.

+The party was victorious in the 1984 general election, winning 21 of the 28 seats.
+Esquivel became the first UDP member elected Prime Minister.
+The party went on to lost power in the 1989 elections, winning 13 seats to the PUP's 15.

 For the 1993 elections the party formed an alliance with the National Alliance for Belizean Rights.
 The alliance won 16 of the 29 seats, with the UDP taking fifteen.
 However, they were soundly defeated in the 1998 elections as the PUP won 26 of the 29 seats, after which Esquivel was replaced by Barrow as party leader.
 The PUP remained in power following the 2003 elections, in which the UDP only won seven seats.
 After ten years in opposition, the UDP won the 2008 general elections, taking 25 of the 31 seats.

 In 2020, UDP Prime Minister Dean Barrow called for elections to take place in November 2020.
-This was during the global COVID-19 Pandemic which had hit the country's economy hard.
+This was during the global COVID-19 pandemic which had hit the country's economy hard.
 The pandemic, along with impacts of Hurricane Eta, caused significant voter discontent with the current government.
 Ultimately, the UDP suffered one of the worst results in the party's history, winning only 5 of the 31 seats.

+In the 2025 Belizean general election, the party maintained the same number of seats.